-So if an HR system with employee self-service is top of your wish list this year, what can you do to improve your chances of getting the go-ahead?
+If a powerful new HRIS system is top of your HR wish list, here’s what you can you do to improve your chances of getting the go-ahead…

 Recognise that it’s your responsibility to sell – and not their responsibility to buy